rollokb/resume/resume.md

 The primary technologies used were, Python, Postgres, ElasticSearch, RabbitMQ, and a messaging framework built on top of rabbit called Nameko.
 I introduced the use of Postgres' asynchronous `NOTIFY` capability log changes to the database in a fault tolerant and scalable manner.
-I have also been worked on creating a location aware search, leveraging OpenStreet Maps and ElasticSearch.
+I have also worked on creating a location aware search, leveraging OpenStreet Maps and ElasticSearch.